Schwarzian derivative: Conformal mapping of circular arc polygons

-The Schwarzian derivative and associated second-order ordinary differential equation can be used to determine the Riemann mapping between the upper half-plane or unit circle and any bounded polygon in the complex plane, the edges of which are circular arcs or straight lines.
+The Schwarzian derivative and associated second-order ordinary differential equation can be used to determine the unique conformal map between the upper half-plane or unit disk and any bounded polygon in the complex plane, the edges of which are circular arcs or straight lines.
 For polygons with straight edges, this reduces to the Schwarz–Christoffel mapping, which can be derived directly without using the Schwarzian derivative.
 The accessory parameters that arise as constants of integration are related to the eigenvalues of the second-order differential equation.
 Already in 1890 Felix Klein had studied the case of quadrilaterals in terms of the Lamé differential equation.